 Camera Movement

 Rio Lobo has many camera movements, especially pans, of a frequent Hawks type.
-These show men walking through are architectural region, usually our first glimpse of that architecture: There is also another type of Hawks camera movement.
+These show men walking through an architectural region, usually our first glimpse of that architecture: There is also another type of Hawks camera movement.
 Before the final shoot-out, the camera pans over the landscape of the creek and bridge.
 Such pans establishing locales run through Hawks.

 Architecture